derrickd2305/ee355/lab6/readme.txt

       at these lines we see taht printArray was called with size = n, and the for loop checking i <= size, which means that the print statement would try to print arr[n], which does not exist.
 To resolve this issue, we changed line 40 so that the for loop checks if i < size instead of i <= size.
+  3.  at this point, the code should compile normally, and running the executable created with ASan simply outputs like a regular executable (except the print statement had "n" instead of "\n")